• Skip to primary navigation

 What other commitments do you have?

-Are there any commitments that you can stop doing until you do your IELTS test?
+Are there any commitments you can stop doing until you take your IELTS test?
 This will free up a lot of time.

-You should be realistic with this.
+You should be realistic about this.
 Be honest with yourself.

 3. What is your current English level?

-The higher your general level of English, the faster you will be able to complete this course.
+The higher your general level of English, the faster you can complete this course.

 4. What is your learning style?

-Can you normally understand everything first time or do you have to go away and think about it alone?
+Can you normally understand everything the first time, or do you have to go away and think about it alone?

 Do you prefer to study with other people or by yourself?

-I recommend sitting down with a calendar and filling out all of the days you want to study on with the things you need to do above.
-This will help you stay organised and reduce any stress you have about preparing for the test.
-This will also give you an idea about how much work you will have to do each study day.
+I recommend sitting down with a calendar and filling out all of the days you want to study with the things you need to do above.
+This will help you stay organised and reduce your stress about preparing for the test.
+This will also give you an idea of how much work you will have to do each study day.

-You can do this with a paper calendar or you can use one of the many apps available online.
+You can do this with a paper calendar or use one of the many online apps.

 The more organised you are now, the easier your preparation will be.